|Title:||.nz Principles and Responsibilities|

 7.5 Any party who has access to the information, including Registrars, will comply with this policy and the provisions of the Privacy Act 1993 as if they were an agency under the Act.

-7.6 NZRS will take reasonable steps to protect a Registrant’s personal information against loss or unauthorised access, use, disclosure, or other misuse.
+7.6 The Registry will take reasonable steps to protect a Registrant’s personal information against loss or unauthorised access, use, disclosure, or other misuse.
 Registrars will also take such steps with respect to their access to the information.

-7.7 The public will be able to access the Register with respect to a particular domain name by using the WHOIS service.
+7.7 The public will be able to access the Register with respect to a particular domain name by using the domain name registration data query (“Query”) service.
 This allows people to conduct searches in relation to a specified domain name.
-If the domain name is registered, information such as the identity and contact details of Registrants will be returned in case they need to be contacted in respect of their domain name.
-Further details of the operation of the WHOIS service are set out in the .nz Operations and Procedures policy.
+If the domain name is registered, information such as the identity and contact of Registrants details (subject to Section 8 of the Operations and Procedures Policy) will be returned in case they need to be contacted in respect of their domain name.
+Further details of the operation of the Query service are set out in the .nz Operations and Procedures policy.

-7.8 The WHOIS service is not to be used for commercial purposes or bulk harvesting.
-Additional terms and conditions relating to the use of the WHOIS service will apply.
+7.8 The Query service is not to be used for commercial purposes or bulk harvesting.
+Additional terms and conditions relating to the use of the Query service apply.